wp-plugins/my-calendar/trunk/readme.txt

 == Upgrade Notice ==

-- Version 1.9.2 includes a set of bug fixes, but no major changes.
+- Version 1.9.3 includes a set of bug fixes, performance improvements, and a new support request form.
 - Version 1.9.0 incorporated many new event editing and management options and a refresh of My Calendar's styles and scripts.
 Some changes will require updated styles or scripts to work properly.
 Updated JavaScript and styles <em>will not be installed by default</em>, in order to avoid overwriting any custom changes, but you can update styles and scripts on their editing pages.